Building Production-Ready Apps With Next.js: The Architecture Shift

 fetch('https://api.example.com/posts', { next: { tags: ['posts'] } });

-I spent an afternoon debugging a page that was showing stale user data.
-Turns out the fetch was being cached at this layer and I hadn't set cache: 'no-store'.
-The fix was one line but finding the problem took hours because nothing in the UI indicated the data was cached.
-It just looked like the database query was returning old results.
+Spent an afternoon debugging a page showing stale user data.
+The fetch was cached at this layer without cache: 'no-store'.
+One-line fix.
+Finding the problem took hours because nothing in the UI indicated the data was cached โ it just looked like the database returning old results.

 Full Route Cache.
-Static routes get fully rendered at build time and served as HTML files.
-If your page doesn't use dynamic data, Next.js pre-renders it and serves it from the edge.
-Fast, but if you change the data, the old HTML keeps getting served until you redeploy or revalidate.
+Static routes are fully rendered at build time and served as HTML.
+If your page doesn't use dynamic data, Next.js pre-renders it and serves from the edge.
+Fast, but content changes require a redeploy or revalidation.

 Router Cache.
-The browser keeps previously visited route segments in memory so navigation feels instant.
-This is mostly invisible but occasionally surprising โ if you navigate away from a page and come back, you might see stale data because the browser cached the previous render.
+The browser keeps previously visited route segments in memory for instant navigation feel.
+Mostly invisible but occasionally surprising โ navigate away and come back, you might see stale data because the browser cached the previous render.

-The interaction between these layers is where things get confusing.
-I don't have a clean mental model for it, to be honest.
-I mostly handle it by being deliberate about caching on every fetch call and using revalidatePath() or revalidateTag() after mutations.
+The interaction between these layers is where confusion lives.
+Don't have a clean mental model for it even now, from what I can tell.
+Mostly handle it by being deliberate about caching on every fetch call and using revalidatePath() or revalidateTag() after mutations.

 Server Actions